-Most non-foster youth can safely stay home alone, others can stay with family or hang out at a friend's house.
+Most non-foster youth can safely stay home alone; others can stay with family or hang out at a friend's house.
 What if your child suffers from the challenges of significant trauma?
-What if your 8-year-old child cannot stay with a neighbor because past trauma prevents him or her from trusting?
+What if your 8-year-old child cannot stay with a neighbor because past trauma prevents them from being safe?
 What if your child's behaviors are too unpredictable for grandma or your best friend to manage?
 What if?
-These are the first two words of many questions we will ask if you work full-time and want to become a foster parent for treatment level kids.
+These are the first two words of many questions we will ask if you work full-time and want to become a CCR foster parent for treatment-level kids.
 Flexibility is non-negotiable.
-We do not bend on this requirement.
-Get more foster care answers here.

-It is important for us to ask you to think about the times you will be unavailable to your foster children.
-Often times, prospective foster parents don't think of the possible situations that may arise.
-It is our job to make sure you understand the requirements and the responsibilities that will be upon you as a foster parent.
-Expect that it will be much different than caring for your own children and different than what you have witnessed with nieces, nephews, and friends.
-It may seem like we are pounding you with questions about your flexibility, and quite frankly, we are, but we must discuss it with you at length before you fill out an application to foster.
+Often, prospective foster parents don't think of the possible situations that may arise.
+It is our job to ensure you understand the requirements and the responsibilities that will be upon you as a foster parent.
+Expect that it will be much different than caring for your own children and from what you have witnessed with nieces, nephews, and friends.

-There have been instances over the years where prospective foster parents were not honest about their day to day schedule, thinking they could handle it and make it work, only to have it be discovered halfway through the licensing process.
-That is a difficult discovery for all involved and in those instances, a license was not issued.
+There have been instances over the years where prospective foster parents were not honest about their day-to-day schedule, thinking they could handle it and make it work, only to have it be discovered halfway through the licensing process.
+That is a difficult discovery for all involved; in those instances, a license was not issued.
 Be honest with yourself and CCR about the flexibility and stability you can offer foster children.

 Before school and after school can be difficult for working foster parents if they keep a tight, demanding work schedule.
-We require a parent to be home during these important hours of a child's day.
-Consistency is key for our kids.
-That means having the same adult present the majority of the time.
-It is okay to have a friend or family member fill in or give you some occasional support.
-What we want to avoid is having too many adults in a child's life.
-Going to the neighbor's house on Monday, Wednesday, and Friday after school and having Grandma in the home 2-3 mornings a week to get the kids off to school may seem like a good idea but it generally creates more chaos and confusion for the kids.
-Although adults are providing supervision, It backfires because there are too many adults playing the role of parent.
+Daycare is often an option, and having a friend or family member fill in or give occasional support is okay.
+We want to avoid having too many adults in a child's life.
+Going to the neighbor's house on Monday, Wednesday, and Friday after school and having Grandma in the home 2-3 mornings a week to get the kids off to school may seem like a good idea, but it generally creates more chaos and confusion for the kids.
+Although adults provide supervision, it backfires because too many adults play the role of parents.

 We welcome a conversation with you about your schedule.
-Many times, we have ideas and suggestions that might fit perfectly with your situation and allow you to create a schedule that will work with treatment foster kids in your family.
-Many families find that one spouse can cut back their hours to 25 or 30 hours a week without much effect on the family financially.
+We often have ideas and suggestions that might fit perfectly with your situation and allow you to create a schedule that will work well.
+Many families find that one spouse can cut back their hours to 25 or 30 hours a week without financially affecting the family.
 Remember, foster parents receive a payment each month that is designed to cover the expenses of caring for a child.
-You are not expected to financially support foster children.
-Find more Wisconsin foster care questions and answers here
+You are not financially responsible for foster children.
+Find more Wisconsin foster care questions and answers here.

-On a case by case basis, yes it may be possible.
-Is it ideal for their treatment and healing process?
+On a case-by-case basis, yes, they can.
+Is it ideal for a child's treatment and healing process?
 No, it is not.
 It all circles back to creating an environment of consistency and stability.
-Introducing too many adults, programs, and environments can work against foster kids and impede their healing and progress.
-Less is often more when it comes to utilizing outside resources.
-It is not that we don't like working parents.
-It does not mean that you are not capable of caring for treatment level kids because you work full-time.
-It means putting the kids first above everything else.
+Introducing too many adults, programs, and settings can work against foster kids and impede their healing and progress.
+Keep in mind the 2-4 required weekly appointments.
+It can be stressful unless working foster parents have a very flexible schedule.

 Call now: 800-799-0450